bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 Waste = Food is a great idea to apply to more things than just the natural world.
 Here's a great prompt: the earth's major nutrients are carbon, hydrogen, oxygen, & nitrogen ... what are graphic design's major nutrients? (and! how can they be cycled and recycled into new graphic design indefinitely?)

-I have this idea — sustainable graphic design does not exist.
-Now, that might mean "there is no such graphic design that can count as sustainable — its all wasteful garbage that does nothing good" — or — and this is the cool part — sustainable graphic design doesn't exist meaning that it comes together to serve a communication purpose; deliver a semiotic message; and then redistributes back to whatever energy and matter it was before.
+sustainable graphic design does not exist. that might mean "there is no such graphic design that can count as sustainable — its all wasteful garbage that does nothing good" — or — sustainable graphic design doesn't exist meaning that it comes together to serve a communication purpose; deliver a semiotic message; and then redistributes back to whatever energy and matter it was before.

 Sustainability is about knowing what you want to sustain.
 Libre tools are about a person's freedom to do what they want.
 If I don't want to sustain our moderno-techno-capitalism, then I should probably use libre tools while creating alternatives... what do I want to sustain though?
 It is easy to say what I don't want to sustain; less clear to say what I do want to.

 A designer needs to know a lot to really be good these days.
 I don't mean good as in makes formally pleasing work; I mean good as in really improves things; really exemplifies other ways of thinking and being.
 So how does one get this way? is this something to be learned? something to be taught?
 Is pedagogy buildable from these thoughts?
-If i teach in a graphic design program still rooted mainly in typography and static, flat, two-dimensional printed forms, can I do what I am proposing/asking here?
-How do I learn enough about materials, behaviors, situations, philosophy, history, physics, energy, biology, sociology, anthropology, politics, etc. ...

-Sustainability is essential because there are no other options.

 Sustainable graphic design does not exist.